Cuisine of New Mexico: History

-New Mexico's population includes Native Americans who have worked the land thousands of years, including the farms of the Ancestral Pueblo peoples as well as the modern extant Pueblo, Navajo and Apache.
+New Mexico's population includes Native Americans who have worked the land for thousands of years, including the farms of the Ancestral Pueblo peoples as well as the modern extant Pueblo, Navajo and Apache.
 The Hispano explorers included farmers and ranchers as they arrived during the Spanish era in the 16th century, well into the Mexican era which ended in the 19th century.

-Americans traded and settled after the Civil War, today groups from Asian and communities have come to New Mexico.
+Americans traded and settled after the Civil War, today groups from Asia and other communities have come to New Mexico.